 UAFS collaborates with various community colleges across Arkansas to offer the BAS degree.
-Coursework is accessible through web based options.
 For more information about this partnership, the degree, and/or for advisement, contact the BAS program department head or advising coordinator from the College of Applied Science and Technology at (479) 788-7783.